 Rough Idle: Causes, Diagnosis, and How to Fix It

-Rough idle is one of the most common complaints in any repair shop.
-The good news is that the cause follows a predictable hierarchy.
-The most common causes are also the cheapest to fix, so working through the list in order saves both time and money.
+Rough idle follows a predictable hierarchy.
+Working through the list in order saves both time and money.

 What causes rough idle?